wingersonMJ/Exercise_test_HRm/README.md

 | Diziness handicap score          | -0.19                          | 0.07          |
 | Neck disability index            | -0.23                          | **0.03**      |

-*Interpretation:* The ending heart rate achieved during exercise testing was significantly associated with age (Rho: -0.27, p=0.008) and PCSI score (Rho: -0.20, p=0.04), such that as age and PCSI score increase, the highest achieved heart rate during exercise testing is expected to decrease.
-No other participant factors were associated with the ending heart rate achieved during exercise testing, including sex (median diff: 0.5bpm, p=0.47), concussion history (median diff: 1.3bpm, p=0.93), and whether or not the participant had already begun physical activity at the time of testing (median diff: 4.1bpm, p=0.73).
+*Interpretation:* HRt after exercise testing was significantly associated with age (Rho: -0.27, p=0.008) and PCSI score (Rho: -0.20, p=0.04), such that as age and PCSI score increase, HRt is expected to decrease.
+No other participant factors were associated with HRt, including sex (median diff: 0.5bpm, p=0.47), concussion history (median diff: 1.3bpm, p=0.93), and whether or not the participant had already begun physical activity at the time of testing (median diff: 4.1bpm, p=0.73).

 ## HRm performance metrics:

 ## Optimal HRm methods: